j3k0/mesos-compose/README.md

 ## Optional config

-`MESOS_HOSTNAME` - Change the hostname used by mesos internally.
+ - `MESOS_HOSTNAME` - Change the hostname used by mesos internally.
 IP address is used if not set.
+ - `RESTART_POLICY` - Set docker containers [restart policy](https://docs.docker.com/engine/reference/run/#restart-policies---restart)

 ## Links